ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

 Closely related with the concept of *vectorization* we have the notion of **Recycling**.
 To explain *recycling* let's see an example.

 `salary` is given in dollars, but what if you need to obtain the salaries in millions of dollars?.
-Create a new vector `salary_mill` with the converted values in millions of dollars.
+Create a new vector `salary_millions` with the converted values in millions of dollars.

 ``` r
 # your code here
 ```

-Take the values in `height`, given in inches, to create a new vector `height_cms` that show the values in centimeters; use the conversion of 1 inch = 2.54 centimeters.
+Take the values in `height`, given in inches, to create a new vector `height_cms` that shows the values in centimeters; use the conversion of 1 inch = 2.54 centimeters.

 ``` r
 # your code here